Itential-Pre-Builts/Kentik-REST-Example/documentation/Device Onboarding - Kentik - Example.md

 ### Inputs

-The following table lists the inputs to the Example Project:
+The following table lists the inputs for **Device Onboarding - Kentik - Example**:

 <table>
   <thead>